Chef Brian MacKenzie

 After graduating, I moved west to Colorado and landed a job in the new Colorado casino industry.
 Hoping to get a job in management, I toughed out the new industry for about nine months then started looking for other opportunities.
 The owner of the casino happened to be a restaurateur in Breckenridge, CO.
 After another barrage of selling myself, I convinced him to have me manage his small restaurant operation at the Breckenridge public golf course.
 The experience was perfect.
 After managing this operation, I realized that I lacked a lot of managerial kitchen experience.
 At the end of the golf season, my fiancée Linda, and I moved to Hyde Park, N.Y.
 Here, I enrolled at the Culinary Institute of America to pursue a degree in Culinary Arts.

 After graduating from the Culinary Institute of America, I landed a job as the Sous Chef at Clifton, The Country Inn, in Charlottesville, VA.
 I worked under Chef Craig Hartman at Clifton for a year and a half.
 At this point, my entrepreneurial passion started tugging.
 I was now ready to venture out on my own.
 In April 1997, Linda and I found the Pleasant Lake Inn and made New London our new home.
 We changed the name to the Inn at Pleasant Lake and began a fine dining restaurant in addition to running the ten rooms of the inn.
 In July of 1999 I was invited to cook a dinner for the prestigious James Beard House in New York City.

-We have a beautiful daughter, Olivia, ten years old and a wonderful son, Joshua, eight years old.
-We are in our fifteenth summer owning and operating the Inn at Pleasant Lake and just celebrated our sixteenth wedding anniversary.
+We have a beautiful daughter, Olivia, 13 years old and a wonderful son, Joshua, 11 years old.
+We are in our eighteenth summer owning and operating the Inn at Pleasant Lake and just celebrated our nineteenth wedding anniversary.